wiloon/blog/content/post/archive-1/2013-04-05-iraqi-constitution-may-be-postponed.md

 "we will wait for drafting points of disagreement until there is a better atmosphere," kubba said. the constitution should be approved by parliament by aug.
 15 and submitted to the voters in a referendum two months later.

-framers of iraq’s new constitution expect to submit a draft in time for parliament to meet an aug.
+framers of iraq's new constitution expect to submit a draft in time for parliament to meet an aug.
 15 deadline for approval, but decisions on some key points may be deferred until later, the government spokesman said sunday.